 ***1/2One of the punchier gutsier entries in the 'tycoons through the ages' sagas that unfurled tight and fast on the pre-code Warner's lot, this tale of a bug-eyed entrepreneur/Chicago stockyard founder reeks of greatness.
 It begins in the 1850s when Aline MacMahon and Donald Cook settle in the Dakotas, to form the backbone of a small farming community so isolated that they don't even learn about the Civil War until its over.
 Paul Muni plays their ambitious son, who lights out for Texas, there to round up wild steer and drive them north to the railroad, setting up the first stockyards with Guy Kibbee in Chicago.
 They make a fortune, running the herds both west to California and east to New York, but Muni's insane with profit margin expansion, so he keeps re-investing until he invents the refrigerator car, so all the slaughtering can be done right there (as opposed to shipping live cattle) and the stench and profits rise and rise.
 McMahon looks on dolefully eastward from her Dakota porch, for truly no man was ever meant to have that much money, anymore than cattle aren't meant to grow up knee deep in their own shit.

 She's right, and so is Mary Astor, his snobby wife who reacts to his profession with constant horror and disgust.
-Both the women are right, the Chicago stockyards represent one of human civilization's great horrors, and in karmic retribution Muni's kids grow up snotty and spoiled and Astor goes Lady Macbeth over the realization her privileges are paid for in oceans of abattoir run-off, shit and blood commingling and Muni wading in with a bucket to collect the pools of fat off the surface to feed back to the stock and the stench of her husband's clothes chokes her high society airs at the root, and every morning he's still stomping through the manure and mud and measuring ways cattle can be crammed in closer and closer to make more and more money and more and more and cattle tighter and tighter, more more!.
-And Chicago gets bigger and bigger and one is very grateful this isn't in color or smell-o-vision.
+The Chicago stockyards loom large as one of human civilization's great ongoing horrors.
+As if in karmic retribution, Muni's kids grow up snotty and spoiled and Astor goes Lady Macbeth over the realization her privileges are paid for in oceans of abattoir run-off, shit and blood commingling and Muni wading in with a bucket to collect the pools of fat off the surface to feed back to the stock and the stench of her husband's clothes chokes her high society airs, and every morning he's still stomping through the manure and mud and measuring ways cattle can be crammed in closer and closer to make more and more money and more and more and cattle tighter and tighter, more more!
+All the expensive French perfume in the world can't disguise that smell.
+But all the time more money, and Chicago gets bigger and bigger and one is very grateful this isn't in color or smell-o-vision.

-Only at Warners and only in the pre-code era would a film about the Industrial Revolution be so anti-capitalist and pro-small farming, and so not preachy or sentimental, even as the century turns and the frilly pre-Depression ostentation needle hits the top.
+Only at Warners and only in the pre-code era would a film about the Industrial Revolution be so anti-capitalist and pro-small farming.
+Yet it's not preachy or sentimental, even as the century turns and the frilly pre-Depression ostentation needle hits the top.
 I wouldn't be surprised if the film was labeled Socialist propaganda in the 50s and barred from re-release except maybe in the Soviet Union.
-Muni (later blacklisted) gets hammy in spots but his energy is infectious; his every line of dialogue is a slow strangled clockwork crawl towards spittle-flecked hysteria We watch him age through the Great Depression and in the end Aline McMahon swoops in to rescue the only two grandchildren who seem worth saving, and carting them back to her Edenic old school agrarian co-op.
-McMahon's frontierswoman spirit is such that not only can you believe a whole community would spring up around her, you might have a hankering to leave the city yourself, and find your own patch of land and some goats near a MacMahon type matriarch of your own.
+Muni (later blacklisted) gets hammy in spots but his energy is infectious; his every line of dialogue is a slow strangled clockwork crawl towards spittle-flecked hysteria We watch him age through the Great Depression, devolving into a bitter caricature and in the end Aline McMahon swoops in to rescue the only two grandchildren worth saving, spiriting them back to her Edenic old school agrarian co-op for a happy-ever-after alternative.
+It works because McMahon's frontierswoman spirit is so large that not only can you believe a whole community would spring up around her, you might have a hankering to leave the city yourself, and find your own patch of land and some goats near a MacMahon type matriarch of your own.
 If only Monsanto would loosen our chains, but that won't happen 'til the last gasp of the Earth is copyrighted and God sued for infringement.
-Seven generational thinking man.
-Our great great great great great great grandchildren will one day appreciate our careful recycling of paper and plastic, through all eighteen of their mutant orifices.
-And Paul Muni and Paul Robeson will rise from their graves, like a thousand automated plowshares, like the commie rats they are!
+Seven generational thinking, man.
+Our great great great great great great grandchildren will one day appreciate our careful recycling of paper and plastic, giving us silent prayers and thanks through all eighteen of their mutant orifices.
+And Paul Muni and Paul Robeson will rise from their graves, sharper than a thousand automated plowshares.

 ROAD TO SINGAPORE